A Brief History of Singapore Math in the United States

 In 1998, the first books were imported from Singapore for use in this country (Primary Mathematics 3rd Edition).
 These books were written in British English and contained Singaporean money and only metric measurement.
 The U.S. Edition was created in 2001 and included American measurement and money.

-The most recent series published in the United States is the Primary Mathematics Standards Edition.
+The most recent series In 2008.
+Singapore Math Inc. published in the United States is the Primary Mathematics Standards Edition.
 This series was designed to meet all state standards in California; a state that has written standards based on the National Council of Teachers of Mathematics (NCTM) Focal Points.
+While this series will continue to be supported for a few years, it has been supplanted by…

 Want to know more?